Faculty Bios

 Professor, Medicine - Infectious Disease

 Chris was actually born at UVM back when it was known as the Mary Fletcher Hospital, but he grew up in Cleveland, OH.
-He has spent most of his training and career at UVM.
-Initially his research focused on Entamoeba but a fateful encounter with a transplant patient over a decade ago set him on a quest to develop better Cryptosporidial therapeutics – he is now in charge of some cows out back who are having loose bowel movements.
-He lives in the North End of Burlington with his wife and their 3 dogs.
-In his free time he enjoys golf, woodworking and playing classical guitar.
+He did his infectious diseases training at the University of Virginia before coming to UVM as faculty in 2003.
+Initially his research focused on Entamoeba but a fateful encounter with a transplant patient over a decade ago set him on a quest to develop better Cryptosporidium therapeutics – he is now in charge of some cows out back who are having loose bowel movements.
+He lives in the North End of Burlington with his wife and dog.
+In his free time he enjoys woodworking and playing guitar.

 Peter Hyson, MD